KABOSScodes/apm_projects/chapters/ChapterNotes.md

 - PLS
 - Employ methods that shrink parameter estimates such as ridge regression, the lasso, or the elastic net

+---

-A drawback of multiple linear regression is that the solution is a flat hyperplane.
+Another drawback of multiple linear regression is that the solution is a flat hyperplane.
 The Predicted-vs-residual plot of Fig. 5.3 is a great way of visually investigating if the relationships are non-linear.
 Curvature in the plot strongly indicates that the underlying relationship is not linear.
+Quadratic, cubic, or predictor interactions can be accomodated by adding quadratic, cubic, or interaction predictors (feature engineering), but this is not always a practical solution.

+If it is not possible to determine the non-linear predictor-response relationships, or the relationships are simply too non-linear, more complex methods may be required.

+---

+Linear regression models are prone to chase outliers.

+> "Recall that linear regression seeks to find the parameter estimates that minimize SSE; hence, observations that are far from the trend of the majority of the data will have exponentially large residuals."

+Such observation are called influential.
+One way to address this issue is to exchange the SSE metric for one less sensitive to large outliers.
+SSE alternatives:

+- Sum of the absolute errors is more resistant to outliers
+- The Huber function uses the squared errors when they are below a certain threshold and the absolute errors when above it

+---

+When collinearity exists in the data set, the regression model may become instable (see example p.
+110-111).
+For pairwise collinearity, one of the offending predictors may be removed.
+However, if the number of predictors is large, this may be difficult, and if the collinearity involves multiple predictors, the interactions may be too complex, in which case a different model should be considered.

+---

+#### Partial Least Squares

 - What is it?
 Brief theoretical foundation explanation
 - What is it used for?